-In unit 1 and 2, students develop their skills, knowledge and understanding to listen to, compose, perform and analyse music.
+Students develop their skills, knowledge and understanding to listen to, compose, perform and analyse music.
 They develop aural and music literacy skills and learn how the elements of music can be applied when performing, composing and responding to music.
 Students learn about how music is created and performed, analysing musical works and exploring how social, cultural and historical factors shape music in the specific context selected for study.
 Students develop skills, confidence and stylistic awareness to engage in music making as performers and audience members both individually and collaboratively.